BenedettoSimone/KetoCare/README.md

    <p align="center"><img src="./images/patients_table.png"/></p>

-   The image name is used to retrieve the patient image contained in the S3 "patientsimages" bucket.<br><br>
+   The image name is used to retrieve the patient image contained in the S3 "patientsimages" bucket.

 2. obtain the average of a given patient on a given date;
 3. obtain the measurements of a specific patient on a specific date.